Substra/substra-documentation/docs/source/documentation/gpu.rst

 ^^^^^^^^^^^
 A Substra task can run on a given GPU if the Docker image used does contain the CUDA drivers needed by this GPU.

-For Torch use cases in Substrafl
+For Torch use cases in SubstraFL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 By default everything runs on CPU.

 If you want to make your Torch model run on GPU, you have to put the model and your data in the GPU memory.
-Substrafl does it for you if you set ``use_gpu=True`` in your :ref:`Torch Algorithm<substrafl_doc/api/algorithms:Torch Algorithms>`.
+SubstraFL does it for you if you set ``use_gpu=True`` in your :ref:`Torch Algorithm<substrafl_doc/api/algorithms:Torch Algorithms>`.